Let’s make it clear. Storytelling goes beyond the content on the website!

 Website visitors are looking for content they won’t find on other websites, while also hoping for relevant and trending news.
 For example, everyone is talking about Blockchain and cryptocurrencies these days, and visitors expect you to do as well.
 However, you must have value-adding content that reflects your vision, knowledge, and technical expertise.

-Blogging and video tutorials are your key to engage website visitors.
+Blogging and video tutorials are the key to engage website visitors.
 More than 71% of marketers use visuals as their content marketing strategy and 53% of marketers report blogging as their top marketing tactic.
 The likes, shares, and comments on the content can make your website viral in a few hours!
 Shareable content, with catchy titles and pictures, will automatically engage visitors and attract new visitors to the website.

 Smart companies use blogging and website content to foster positivity, create the desired brand image, and keep customers hooked.
 For example, Coca-Cola’s off-site blog, Coca-Cola Conversations, helps in developing a connection between the brand and on-going events.